A Winter Wonderland: New Year’s Eve in Istanbul

 What better way to start the new year than by going to a place to which you have never been before?
 That’s exactly what I thought when I planned to spend my new year in Istanbul this December.
 My mum was equally delighted by the idea, so she decided to come along.
 We took off as soon as Christmas was over.

-Much more impressive were Hagia Sofia and the Blue Mosque.
+Much more impressive than Topkapi were Hagia Sofia and the Blue Mosque.
 The latter provided its very own adventure, because the marble stairs leading up to it were covered in ice and there were no handrails to hold on to.
 Tourists were desperately trying to find some grip on the slippery stairs.
-We made it without injuries to the entrance though, where we needed to take our winter boots off, on a carpet that was already soaked from many wet feet having entered before us.
-Once inside, however, the beauty of the building makes up for all the inconveniences.
+We made it without injuries to the entrance, where we needed to take our winter boots off.
+The carpet was already soaked from so many wet feet having entered before us.
+Once inside, however, the beauty of the building made up for all the inconveniences.

 The weather did not manage to stop us completely from doing any outside activities.
 We took a ferry over to the Asian side of town, did a trip to the Princes’ Islands, and a cruise down the Bosphorus.

 On the Bosphorus tour, the last stop is the little town Anadolu Kavagi, close to the Black sea.
 If you climb up a hill you get a beautiful view of the river.
 Unfortunately, a few minutes before we arrived it had started snowing again, and all we could see was white.
 Which didn’t stop us from climbing the hill to the viewing point, because if we came all the way we might as well go, right?

 New Year’s Eve on the Bosphorus